Queen Victoria's Teahouse, Frogmore

 Queen Victoria's Teahouse is located at Frogmore, in the Home Park of Windsor Castle, in Berkshire, England.
-Designed by Samuel Sanders Teulon in the mid-19th century, the structure is a summer house designed for the taking of tea.
+Designed by Samuel Sanders Teulon in the mid-19th century, the structure is a summer house intended for the taking of tea.
 It is a Grade II listed building.

 History

 Frogmore House and its estate were bought by George III for his wife Queen Charlotte in 1792, although the land had formed part of the Windsor royal hunting ground since the reign of Henry VIII.
 Charlotte engaged James Wyatt to redesign the house and sought the advice of her Vice-Chamberlain, William Price, regarding the redevelopment of the grounds.
 (Note: Charlotte’s ambition was to create a Paradis Terrestre, a secluded enclave enabling an escape from the rituals of court and modelled on the, almost contemporary, Hameau de la Reine at Versailles.)
 Price's brother Uvedale, an early exponent of the Picturesque, clearly influenced the design.

 In 1840, Frogmore was inherited by the Duchess of Kent and, following her death in 1861, by her daughter, Queen Victoria.
-The estate became a favoured, almost sacred, retreat; after burying her mother in a mausoleum overlooking the lake, the Queen commissioned another, the Royal Mausoleum, for her husband Albert, Prince Consort and for herself, after Albert's death in 1861.
+The estate became a favoured, almost sacred, retreat; after burying her mother in a mausoleum overlooking the lake, the Queen commissioned another, the Royal Mausoleum, for her husband Prince Albert of Saxe-Coburg and Gotha and for herself, after Albert's death in 1861.
 (Note: As well as the royal mausolea, Frogmore is the site of the Royal Burial Ground, last resting place for a host of Victoria’s lesser descendants.)

 During her long widowhood, when she rarely visited London, Victoria spent much of her time at Windsor and at Frogmore.
 She undertook further building work in the gardens, employing Samuel Sanders Teulon to construct the teahouse.
 Historic England gives a construction date of 1869.
 Victoria also had the Indian Kiosk installed, (Note: Geoffrey Tyack, Simon Bradley and Nikolaus Pevsner, in their Berkshire volume of the Buildings of England series, describe the kiosk as a “pretty, octagonal domed pavilion of white marble”, while the garden historian George Plumptre notes its “exquisite oriental symmetry”.) and engaged Thomas Willement to redecorate the Gothic Ruin originally designed by Wyatt and Princess Elizabeth.

 Description

 The teahouse consists of two pavilions, joined by a loggia and clad in brick and timber.
 The roofs are covered in alternating bands of black and red tiles.
-The style is Tudor Revival; a review in the New York Times describing it as looking "as if it had been made of gingerbread".
+The style is Tudor Revival; a review in The New York Times describing it as looking "as if it had been made of gingerbread".
 It is a Grade II listed structure.